NitorCreations/vault/python-pyo3/README.md

 Python vault implementation using the Rust vault library.

-See the [repo](https://github.com/NitorCreations/vault) for more general information.
+See the [repo](https://github.com/NitorCreations/vault) root readme for more general information.

 ## Usage